 2) Try to use at least decent English.
 As anyone who reads Archaic Triad knows, our regular contributors are not native English speakers, and our editor is usually a lazy bastard.
 It is therefore best if you write fairly well to begin with, even though we will put the text through some basic editing (see 4).

 3) Minimize politics.
 You are free to fight fascism, build the wall, save the white race, destroy class society or whatever you like, but you’ll not do it through this webzine.
 Obviously, if you are reviewing a vegan hardcore act or the new Burzum album, you can make comments on the political content, but if your political opinion becomes the main topic, it’s not going up on AT.
 Simply put: if your review is something that political activists of whatever kind would gladly make trend on Twitter, we want you to publish it elsewhere.
-And yes, we are aware that this is a political statement in and of itself, but there are many other websites where you and your friends can pretend you’ve got the world figured out and shit on trumpist troglodytes or libtard SJWs.
+And yes, we are aware that this is a political statement in and of itself, but there are many other websites where you and your friends can make the world a better place by shitting on trumpist troglodytes and/or libtard SJWs.
 Please make do with them.

 4) In general, apart from trying to spot type-os or grammatical errors we know how to fix, we won’t screw with your work too much.
 However, like most publications, we reserve the right to edit.
 We will obviously not change your opinions or the substantial content of your article or review.
 Unless, that is, you violate 3 – we will then turn your anti-Trump rant into a glowing Graveland-review and your racist ravings into a prose version of Ebony and Ivory.
 In all seriousness, we can offer you a preview of the edited version, so we don’t screw up your trademark, but if you want to be published, we reserve the final say.